Science

 Autism

-Tactile Processing and Quality of Sleep in Autism Spectrum Disorder
+Tactile Processing and Sleep in Autism Spectrum Disorder

-A pilot study exploring a wearable vibrotactile device, delivering low-frequency vibrations to help with sensory processing and sleep in individuals with ASD, showing similarities to Woojer’s technology.
+A pilot study evaluated the safety and tolerability of a wearable vibrotactile device delivering low-frequency stimulation intended to support sensory processing and sleep-related outcomes in individuals with ASD.
 PMC

 Parkinson’s